CWolfs/MissionControl-Site/blog/2023-04-28-conversetek-1.4.md

 For those of you who don’t know what ConverseTek is, it’s the tool I developed for creating and editing BT dropship conversations (1-on-1s with the crew and conference room) and released in Summer 2018.

+You can grab the new release from the Github [ConverseTek v1.4 Release](https://github.com/CWolfs/ConverseTek/releases/tag/v1.4.0).

 As part of this update I rewrote / ported the project to Typescript and updated a lot of the badly outdated dependencies.
 In the process I’ve improved lots of areas of code since I was forced to touch almost every single file.
 This makes the project easier to work with so it makes it easier to improve.

 Before I get onto the new features and improvements I need to mention the elephant in the room / the outstanding big issue and how it’s now been fixed.

 ## Corrupted Conversations / Bad Data (The Ugly Big Elephant)